Friday, September 27, 2024

 Here is a closer view so you can better see the dinosaurs.

+Then there were quilts from a Spongebob Squarepants pillow panel.
 I cut up the pillow panel in 2022.
 Found coordinating fabric in my stash.
 Took photos and scanned fabric to import into Electric Quilt.
 All in the middle of 2022.
 Then I set it aside to work on something else and there it languished.

 The Spongebob pillow panel was polyester.
 See-through thin polyester.
 Luckily, I had some solid white polyester fabric in my stash (inherited from the stash of Wanda's mom).
 I layered the pieces from the pillow panel with the solid white polyester cut to the same size and stitched them together about ⅛" from the edge.
 This was also done in the middle of 2022 before I set the project aside.